65th Street station (IND Queens Boulevard Line): Station layout

 There are four tracks and two side platforms; the two center express tracks are used by the E and F trains at all times except late nights.
-The R stops here at all times but late nights, the M stops here weekdays, and the E and F stop here during late nights.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between Northern Boulevard to the west and Jackson Heights–Roosevelt Avenue to the east.

 Signs to the northbound platform are on the wall instead of hanging over the staircase.
 The reason for this was because the original 1933 IND tile sign read "Jamaica and Rockaway", anticipating construction of a never-built system expansion.
 These signs remained uncovered as late as 2001.
 The 1933 Manhattan-bound tile signs remain intact.

-Both platforms are column-less, and their platform walls have a Puce trim line with a black border, with a number of replacement tiles in different shades of violet and purple having been placed during repairs.
-There are also mosaic name tablets reading "65TH ST." in white sans-serif lettering on a black background and Puce border.
+Both platforms are column-less, and their platform walls have a purple tile band with a black border, with a number of replacement tiles in different shades of violet and purple having been placed during repairs.
+There are also mosaic name tablets reading "65TH ST." in white sans-serif lettering on a black background and purple border.
 Small tile captions reading "65TH ST" in white lettering on black run below the trim line, and directional signs in the same style are present below some of the name tablets.

+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the purple tiles used at the 65th Street station were originally also used at Queens Plaza, the next express station to the west, while a different tile color is used at Jackson Heights-Roosevelt Avenue, the next express station to the east.
+Purple tiles are similarly used at the other local stations between Queens Plaza and Roosevelt Avenue.

+There are girders above the platforms, which are connected to columns in the walls adjoining each platform.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.

 West of this station, the express tracks become depressed and break from the local tracks.
 The express tracks run underneath Northern Boulevard, while the local tracks continue under Broadway and then turn to Steinway Street before meeting up with the express trains underneath Northern and Steinway.
 The line was built in this fashion because Broadway and Steinway Street are too narrow to align four tracks side by side underneath them.